dhedey/david-edey-website/src/blog-posts/2024-09-12-website-architecture.md

 ### What tech stack does it use?

 It's a simple static site, built with [Astro](https://astro.build/) and deployed to github pages.

+### How did you choose the aesthetic?

+Minimalism appeals.

 ### Why now?